orionrobots/orionrobots.github.io/_posts/2018-04-10-piwars-choosing-the-display.md

 ## What information do I need?

 * Modes - in Piwars - there is a mode where it's manually being driven, and modes where it is autonomous for different challenges.
 I need a way of showing the current mode.
 What's more - this should hook up with the remote in some way to select them.
-* Debug - some way of telling me what it's doing - like sensor info - bargraphs, or other visual notes on that.
+* Debug - some way of telling me what it's doing - like sensor info - bar graphs, or other visual notes on that.
 Direction it is trying to go in.
 Lost contact with pad.

 And It could be used for other stuff - like being cute.